navindex/ci4-authx/docs/authentication.md

 ## 1. LocalAuthenticator Class

-The included class, `Navindex\Auth\Authenticators\LocalAuthenticator`, together with the models and entities is the power behind the features listed below.
-If you want to create your own, create a new class that implements the `Navindex\Auth\Authenticators\AuthenticateInterface`.
+The included class, `Navindex\AuthX\Authenticators\LocalAuthenticator`, together with the models and entities is the power behind the features listed below.
+If you want to create your own, create a new class that implements the `Navindex\AuthX\Authenticators\AuthenticateInterface`.
 Then modify `app/Config/App.php` to use the new class.
 This will be automatically loaded up and readied for any class that uses the [Auth Trait](auth_trait.md).

 ## 2. Logging Users In